Why would I appoint a Robertsbridge conveyancing solicitors firm given that national alternatives are less overpriced?

-I am currently in the process of buying my council flat in Robertsbridge.
-I have a mortgage agreed with Principality.
-Conveyancing is not something I have any knowledge of.
+I have decided to exercise my right to buy my property in Robertsbridge off the council.
+I have a mortgage agreed with Co-operative.
+Conveyancing is new to me.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should have one.
 Any advice?